-- TMS Scheduler is a basic interface aimed at a general audience, with administrator-defined limits to the options available to users, see Cisco Scheduler [p.14]. - Booking > Ad Hoc Booking allows booking of scheduled conferences for the systems displayed, either as Reservation Only or Automatic Call Launch conferences. - Monitoring > Conference Control Center > New Conference button displays a New Conference pop up window from which you can create a conference, adding participants once the conference has been created.
+- The Smart Scheduler is a light-weight scheduler aimed at a general audience.
+For more information see the Cisco TMSPE Deployment Guide. - Booking > Ad Hoc Booking allows booking of scheduled conferences for the systems displayed, either as Reservation Only or Automatic Call Launch conferences. - Monitoring > Conference Control Center > New Conference button displays a New Conference pop up window from which you can create a conference, adding participants once the conference has been created.